psh/kotlin-state-machine/README.md

   * Execute state transitions as coroutines
 * Version **0.4.0**
   * Move the tests into `commonTest` so they can be run across all platforms
+  * Fix reported bugs (thanks Jigar for reporting the issue, and steps to reproduce it)
 * Version **0.5.0**
   * Full DSL / API review to ensure that it makes sense
   * Work through the callback and coroutines API to make sure that it also makes sense